mihirobendre/my-coe332-hws/homework06/README.md

 ## Description of Data

-The [Human Genome Nomenclature Committee (HGNC) dataset](https://www.genenames.org/download/archive/) provides comprehensive information about human genes approved by the HGNC.
+The [Human Genome Nomenclature Committee (HGNC) dataset](https://www.genenames.org/download/archive/) (citation below) provides comprehensive information about human genes approved by the HGNC.
 Each entry in the dataset corresponds to a unique gene and contains various attributes describing its properties and associations.
 Here's a description of the columns included in the dataset:

 | Column Name              | Description                                                                                         |
 |--------------------------|-----------------------------------------------------------------------------------------------------|